-A physical computing device receives information regarding a total number of people who are searching on the search term.
+A physical computing device receives information regarding the total number of people who are searching on the search term.
 Information is received regarding an amount advertisers pay for the search term.
-Information is received regarding a click through rate of the search term.
+Information is received regarding a click-through rate of the search term.
 A traffic estimate of the search term is determined.
-Longevity of the search term is determined.
+The longevity of the search term is determined.

 What’s interesting about it is that many of the factors that are used to identify keywords are the kind of signals that people performing SEO and Internet Marketing are also likely to use as well.

 The patent filing goes into a fair amount of detail on which factors they might consider to determine how profitable specific keyword phrases might be, such as: